metanull-operator/eth2-grafana/README.md

 Single source version is for users with a single instance of Prometheus, a single beacon chain, and a single validator.
 Multiple source version uses variables to allow selection of Prometheus source, beacon chain source, validator source, and host/server source.

 ![Eth2 Grafana Dashboard for Multiple Sources](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/images/eth2-grafana-dashboard-multiple-sources.png)
+Note: Validator error message rate is not showing in this screenshot, because the validator rarely throws errors.
+Weekly earnings are negative here due to a validator being moved off this system, and to another.
+Monthly numbers have not yet been recorded.

 Host stats require Prometheus node_exporter.